Smeared phase transition in the dissipative random quantum Ashkin-Teller model: Other dissipative models

 \subsection{Single dissipation bath}

-Here, we investigate whether our results on the model Hamiltonian (\ref{eq:H-dissip}) also applies to another related dissipative model.
-In (\ref{eq:H-dissip}), each spin is coupled to its own set of oscillator bath.
+Here, we investigate whether our results on the model Hamiltonian (\ref{eq:H-dissip}) also apply to another related dissipative model.
+In (\ref{eq:H-dissip}), each spin is coupled to its own set of oscillator baths.
 We now consider the case in which different color-spins are coupled to the same set of oscillators.
 Namely,

 The first term $H_{\text{S}}$ is our system model the quantum Ashkin-Teller chain in Eq.~(\ref{eq:HAT-product}).
 The first sum quantifies the coupling of the the two color spins to the same bath oscillator at site $i$. {[}Recall that $\eta_{i}^{z}(1+\sigma_{i}^{z})=S_{1,i}^{z}+S_{3,i}^{z}$.{]} The second sum is the total mechanical energy of the free oscillators and, finally,